"But what about high school? You'll have to send your kids to high school, right?

 So, let's dive in and chat about three challenging things when it comes to homeschooling high school and some tips on how to address them.

-Slaying the socialization situation
+Slaying the socialization situation with homeschool activities for high schoolers

 Let's just get this challenge out of the way first.
 The dreaded, "But how will your kids know how to socialize in the real world or make friends or be around kids?"
 To be honest, I am not even sure this is about "socialization" or, most likely, a question about establishing relationships.
 Maybe it's both.
 And to be honest, homeschooling high school absolutely can be challenging on both fronts.